PhyllisH/CodeFilling/README.md

 # CodeFilling

-This repository contains the official PyTorch implementation of
+This repository contains the official PyTorch implementation of CVPR2024 paper

-## Communication-Efficient Collaborative Perception via Information Filling with Codebook [CVPR2024]
+## Communication-Efficient Collaborative Perception via Information Filling with Codebook